Optimal design of compliant displacement magnification mechanisms using stress-constrained topology optimization based on effective energy: Introduction

 In this paper, we propose a method for designing optimal compliant displacement magnification mechanisms using stress-constrained topology optimization based on the concept of effective energy.
 We refer to the global stress constraints and relaxation method formulated by Holmberg et al. \cite{holmberg2013stress} and modify it to fit the formulation of topology optimization based on the level set method.

 The remainder of this paper is organized as follows.
-Section\ref{sec:Top} describes the topology optimization method based on the level set method, while Section\ref{sec:formulation} presents the formulation for optimal design of compliant mechanisms based on the concept of effective energy and stress constraint.
-Section\ref{sec:impli} presents the numerical implementation of the proposed method, while Section\ref{sec:example} provides numerical examples, where a benchmark model is used to verify the effectiveness of the proposed method.
-Section\ref{sec:conclusion} presents the conclusions.
-Furthermore, \ref{Lbeam} presents several numerical examples that minimize the p-norm of the von Mises stress.
+Section \ref{sec:Top} describes the topology optimization method based on the level set method, while Section \ref{sec:formulation} presents the formulation for optimal design of compliant mechanisms based on the concept of effective energy and stress constraint.
+Section \ref{sec:impli} presents the numerical implementation of the proposed method, while Section \ref{sec:example} provides numerical examples, where a benchmark model is used to verify the effectiveness of the proposed method.
+Section \ref{sec:conclusion} presents the conclusions.
+Furthermore, \ref{Lbeam} presents several numerical examples that minimize the p-norm of the von Mises stress. \ref{comp_inv} presents comparison of displacement between proposed method and conventional topology optimization results.
 Lastly, \ref{proto} presents prototypes of the displacement magnification mechanisms printed by a 3D printer.